Neural adaptation

 Neural adaptation or sensory adaptation is a gradual decrease over time in the responsiveness of the sensory system to a constant stimulus.
 It is usually experienced as a change in the stimulus.
 For example, if a hand is rested on a table, the table's surface is immediately felt against the skin.
 Subsequently, however, the sensation of the table surface against the skin gradually diminishes until it is virtually unnoticeable.
 The sensory neurons that initially respond are no longer stimulated to respond; this is an example of neural adaptation.

 All sensory and neural systems have a form of adaptation to constantly detect changes in the environment.
 Neural receptor cells that process and receive stimulation go through constant changes for mammals and other living organisms to sense vital changes in their environment.
 Some key players in several neural systems include Ca2+ions (see Calcium in biology) that send negative feedback in second messenger pathways that allow the neural receptor cells to close or open channels in response to the changes of ion flow.
 There are also mechanoreception systems that use calcium inflow to physically affect certain proteins and move them to close or open channels.

 Functionally, it is highly possible that adaptation may enhance the limited response range of neurons to encode sensory signals with much larger dynamic ranges by shifting the range of stimulus amplitudes.
 Also, in neural adaptation there is a sense of returning to baseline from a stimulated response.
 Recent work suggests that these baseline states are actually determined by long-term adaptation to the environment.
 Varying rates or speed of adaptation is an important indicator for tracking different rates of change in the environment or the organism itself.

 Current research shows that although adaptation occurs at multiple stages of each sensory pathway, it is often stronger and more stimulus specific at "cortical" level rather than "subcortical stages".
 In short, neural adaptation is thought to happen at a more central level at the cortex.

 Fast and slow adaptation

 There is fast adaptation and slow adaptation.
 Fast adaptation occurs immediately after a stimulus is presented i.e., within hundreds of milliseconds.
 Slow adaptive processes can take minutes, hours or even days.
 The two classes of neural adaptation may rely on very different physiological mechanisms.
 The time scale over which adaptation builds up and recovers depends on the time course of stimulation.
 Brief stimulation produces adaptation which occurs and recovers while more prolonged stimulation can produce slower and more lasting forms of adaptation.
 Also, repeated sensory stimulation appears to temporarily decrease the gain of thalamocortical synaptic transmission.
 Adaptation of cortical responses was stronger and recovered more slowly.
+Vastly different timescales of adaptation have also been shown to be implemented on the single neuron level, where they can give rise to time-scale free adaptation.
+At the very extreme of evolutionary timescales, neurons in different parts of retina have been found deploy differing amounts of lateral inhibition to compensate for the high dynamic range between the ground and the sky.